iNaturalistUK

 In the UK, we have been taking part since 2018 with Bristol leading the way.
 The term ‘city’ has also evolved over this period and includes wide urban areas eg Birmingham and the Black Country; the North East as well as City of Nottingham and Gloucester.
 The Natural History Consortium are leading on co-ordinating the UK’s involvement.
 Take a look at their CNC pages and wider website for information and resources.

-The next City Nature Challenge will take place between Friday 26 April – Monday 29 April 2024.
-There will be 291 cities in 51 countries on all seven continents participating!
+The City Nature Challenge took place between Friday 25 April – Monday 28 April 2025.
+There were 669 cities in 62 countries on all 6 continents participating!

 Take a look at the FAQ page for much more information about the event.